crbarahona/dzongkha_flashcards/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to suggest improvements or new flashcards.

+Special thanks to Kinley Dema for providing feedback as a native speaker and helping me revisethe information here.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.